Self-Hosted Docker Installation Guide

 SERVER_PORT3000Portal listen port

-TASK_LOG_RETENTION_DAYS30Task log retention
+TASK_LOG_RETENTION_DAYS30Task log retention before automatic cleanup

-AUDIT_LOG_RETENTION_DAYS90Audit log retention
+AUDIT_LOG_RETENTION_DAYS90Audit log retention before automatic cleanup

 FILE_TRANSFER_MAX_BYTES26214400Max file transfer size (default 25 MB)